 |Cardiovascular = CV; Heart failure = HF.|

-The effect on mortality was principally the result of a reduction in the rate of sudden death among patients without worsening heart failure.
+The effect on mortality was principally the result of a reduction in the rate of sudden death among subjects without worsening heart failure.

-Patients' global assessments, in which carvedilol-treated patients were compared to placebo, were based on pre-specified, periodic patient self-assessments regarding whether clinical status post-treatment showed improvement, worsening or no change compared to baseline.
-Patients treated with carvedilol showed significant improvements in global assessments compared with those treated with placebo in COPERNICUS.
+Patients' global assessments, in which carvedilol-treated subjects were compared with placebo, were based on pre-specified, periodic patient self-assessments regarding whether clinical status post-treatment showed improvement, worsening, or no change compared with baseline.
+Subjects treated with carvedilol showed significant improvements in global assessments compared with those treated with placebo in COPERNICUS.

 Left Ventricular Dysfunction Following Myocardial Infarction

-CAPRICORN was a double-blind study comparing carvedilol and placebo in 1,959 patients with a recent myocardial infarction (within 21 days) and left ventricular ejection fraction of ≤ 40%, with (47%) or without symptoms of heart failure.
-Patients given carvedilol received 6.25 mg twice daily, titrated as tolerated to 25 mg twice daily.
-Patients had to have a systolic blood pressure > 90 mm Hg, a sitting heart rate > 60 beats/minute, and no contraindication to β-blocker use.
-Treatment of the index infarction included aspirin (85%), IV or oral β-blockers (37%), nitrates (73%), heparin (64%), thrombolytics (40%), and acute angioplasty (12%).
-Background treatment included ACE inhibitors or angiotensin receptor blockers (97%), anticoagulants (20%), lipid-lowering agents (23%), and diuretics (34%).
+CAPRICORN was a double-blind trial comparing carvedilol and placebo in 1,959 subjects with a recent myocardial infarction (within 21 days) and left ventricular ejection fraction of less than or equal to 40%, with (47%) or without symptoms of heart failure.
+Subjects given carvedilol received 6.25 mg twice daily, titrated as tolerated to 25 mg twice daily.
+Subjects had to have a systolic blood pressure greater than 90 mm Hg, a sitting heart rate greater than 60 beats per minute, and no contraindication to β-blocker use.
+Treatment of the index infarction included aspirin (85%), IV or oral β -blockers (37%), nitrates (73%), heparin (64%), thrombolytics (40%), and acute angioplasty (12%).
+Background treatment included ACE inhibitors or angiotensinreceptor blockers (97%), anticoagulants (20%), lipid-lowering agents (23%), and diuretics (34%).
 Baseline population characteristics included an average age of 63 years, 74% male, 95% Caucasian, mean blood pressure 121/74 mm Hg, 22% with diabetes, and 54% with a history of hypertension.
 Mean dosage achieved of carvedilol was 20 mg twice daily; mean duration of follow-up was 15 months.

-All-cause mortality was 15% in the placebo group and 12% in the carvedilol group, indicating a 23% risk reduction in patients treated with carvedilol (95% CI 2-40%, p = 0.03), as shown in Figure 3.
+All-cause mortality was 15% in the placebo group and 12% in the carvedilol group, indicating a 23% risk reduction in subjects treated with carvedilol (95% CI: 2% to 40%, P = 0.03), as shown in Figure 3.
 The effects on mortality in various subgroups are shown in Figure 4.
 Nearly all deaths were cardiovascular (which were reduced by 25% by carvedilol), and most of these deaths were sudden or related to pump failure (both types of death were reduced by carvedilol).
-Another study end point, total mortality and all-cause hospitalization, did not show a significant improvement.
+Another trial end point, total mortality and all-cause hospitalization, did not show a significant improvement.

-COREG (carvedilol) was studied in 2 placebo-controlled trials that utilized twice-daily dosing, at total daily doses of 12.5 to 50 mg.
-In these and other studies, the starting dose did not exceed 12.5 mg.
-At 50 mg/day, COREG (carvedilol) reduced sitting trough (12-hour) blood pressure by about 9/5.5 mm Hg; at 25 mg/day the effect was about 7.5/3.5 mm Hg.
-Comparisons of trough to peak blood pressure showed a trough to peak ratio for blood pressure response of about 65%.
-Heart rate fell by about 7.5 beats/minute at 50 mg/day.
-In general, as is true for other β-blockers, responses were smaller in black than non-black patients.
+COREG was studied in 2 placebo-controlled trials that utilized twice-daily dosing, at total daily doses of 12.5 to 50 mg.
+In these and other trials, the starting dose did not exceed 12.5 mg.
+At 50 mg per day, COREG reduced sitting trough (12-hour) blood pressure by about 9/5.5 mm Hg; at 25 mg per day the effect was about 7.5/3.5 mm Hg.
+Comparisons of trough-to-peak blood pressure showed a trough-to-peak ratio for blood pressure response of about 65%.
+Heart rate fell by about 7.5 beats per minute at 50 mg per day.
+In general, as is true for other P-blockers, responses were smaller in black than non-black subjects.
 There were no age- or gender-related differences in response.